College of Engineering -

 Major of Optical Technology & Energy Convergence

-The Major in Photon Energy Convergence studies complex engineering that combines the advanced technology of electrical and electronic engineering based on photon technology.
-The field of application for photon technology is continuously expanding and is being widely applied to everyday items such as cameras and compact discs to optical communication, semiconductor manufacturing processing, ultra-precise processing, and environment measurements as well as medical equipment and satellites.
-Technological innovations in the modern optical electronics industry are taking place at a blinding pace and the industry wants experts that can handle such innovations.
-As such, our major operates a field-centered curriculum that fosters competent optics specialists.
+The Major of Optical Technology & Energy Convergence studies complex engineering that combines the advanced technologies of electronics, photonics and energy based on optical science and technology.
+The applications of optical science and technology are continuously expanding from everyday items such as cameras, scanners and photocopiers to high tech industries such as optical communication, semiconductor manufacturing, fine machining, material processing and precise measurements for environmental monitoring and medical diagnostics.
+Furthermore, optical technology is conversing to energy technology such as solar panels and laser fusion research.
+Technological innovations in modern industries are taking place very fast, and the industries want experts who can handle such innovations.
+To meet their expectations, our major operates a field-centered curriculum that fosters competent optical engineers.